aabs/aabs.github.io/_posts/2010-08-31-note-to-self-convert-utf-8-w-bom-to-ascii-wix-db-using-gnu-uconv.md

+---
-Title: Note to Self: Convert UTF-8 w/ BOM to ASCII (WIX + DB) using GNU uconv
+title: Note to Self: Convert UTF-8 w/ BOM to ASCII (WIX + DB) using GNU uconv
-Date: 2010-08-31 10:02
+date: 2010-08-31 10:02
-Author: aabs
+author: aabs
-Category: SemanticWeb
+category: SemanticWeb
-Tags: BOM, encoding, uconv, WIX
+tags: BOM, encoding, uconv, WIX
-Slug: note-to-self-convert-utf-8-w-bom-to-ascii-wix-db-using-gnu-uconv
+slug: note-to-self-convert-utf-8-w-bom-to-ascii-wix-db-using-gnu-uconv
-Status: published
+status: published
+...

 This one took me a long time to work out, and it took a non-latin alphabet user (Russian) to point me at the right tools.
 Yet again, I'm guilty of being a complacent anglophone.